martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 * [PR #490](https://github.com/mozilla/mozilla_ci_tools/pull/490) - A small fix to removing an old TODO.
 * [PR #491](https://github.com/mozilla/mozilla_ci_tools/pull/491) - A final refactoring of "schedule_action_task", to allow it to have a `dry_run` feature.

+## Pulse Actions

+Pulse Actions is a project which utilizes the MozCI functions on RabbitMQ based Pulse messages.
+My work here was to identify the TaskCluster requests in the pulse messages and utilize the MozCI library to schedule the action tasks.

+* [PR #82](https://github.com/mozilla/pulse_actions/pull/82) - The primary patch here, which reads pulse messages and sends the data over to MozCI.
+* [PR #104](https://github.com/mozilla/pulse_actions/pull/104) - Fixing a spelling mistake in the Pulse message.